Skip to main content

 1. A focused action evaluates the current screen state

-3. It calls declare_task_succeeded (optionally with a description of why)
+3. If that success condition is met, it calls declare_task_succeeded (optionally with a description of why)

 4. Workflow execution immediately terminates with success status